code-423n4/docs/structure/frequently-asked-questions.md

 ### What does "HM" stand for?

 "HM" is Code4rena shorthand for "High and Medium risk findings."
-C4 audits typically have an HM award pool that is distributed according to our [incentive model](https://docs.code4rena.com/awarding/incentive-model-and-awards/README.md).
+C4 audits typically have an HM award pool that is distributed according to our [incentive model](https://docs.code4rena.com/awarding/incentive-model-and-awards/).

 ## Warden FAQ

-### How do I submit issues to an audit?
+### How do I submit vulnerabilities to an audit?

-Simply navigate to the audit page, click on the `Submit Findings` button, and fill out the form with your findings.
-Make sure to validate your wallet address beforehand.
+Simply navigate to the audit page, click `Join`, then click on the `Submit Findings` button to fill out the form with your findings.

-### How can I confirm that Code4rena has received my finding?
+### How can I confirm that Code4rena has received my submission?

 Simply head over to the specific audit page and navigate to the `Your Findings` tab (located to the right of `Details`).
-If you see your issue listed, then it is already received by the C4 team.
+If you see your issue listed, then it has been received by the C4 team.

-You should also receive an email confirmation from submissions@code4rena.com.
-(If you don’t see it in your inbox, check your spam folder.)

 ### I submitted a finding but then realized it was invalid.
 Do I need to contact Code4rena?